Why a Mechanical Watch Is a BIFL Essential

 Movement type: Automatic (self-winding via wrist movement) is best for everyday wear.
 Manual-wind requires daily winding but offers a more intimate ritual.
 Both are equally serviceable over time.

 Service intervals: Most mechanical watches need servicing every 5–10 years depending on movement type.
 Budget $200–$600 for most service-grade watches; more for Rolex/Omega.
 The Co-Axial escapement in Omega movements requires less lubrication and can go 8–10 years between services.
+If you value gear that can be maintained instead of thrown away, also look at EDC flashlights and quality wallets.

 Case material: 316L stainless steel is the BIFL standard — corrosion-resistant, scratch-resistant, serviceable for life.
 Rolex uses 904L, an even more corrosion-resistant alloy.